le0piovesan/goober/README.md

   - Intuitive interfaces for requesting rides and managing ongoing rides.
   - Clear communication of ride details, including pickup and dropoff locations.
   - Minimal user interactions to ensure a smooth experience.

-- **Real-time Updates:**
-  - Leverage Supabase for real-time updates on ride requests and status changes.
-  - Provide notifications to both riders and drivers for important events (e.g., ride acceptance, cancellation).

 ## Risk and Unknowns